focyte/Journal_RSS/README.md

 # Journal_RSS
 A work in progress.
-Below is a list of RSS feeds for scientific journals The list will be added to and eventually I will upload all as an .xml list
+Below is a list of RSS feeds for scientific journals The list will be added to and eventually I will upload all as an .xml list Copy and paste the links into your rss feed reader of choice

 ## General
 | Journal | RSS Link |